Q&A – Can the coronavirus spread through ventilation or air conditioning?

 - Ask employees to close the toilet lid before flushing.

-- In closed washrooms, increase ventilation and let the ventilation work continuously.
+- In closed washrooms, increase ventilation and let the ventilation run continuously.
 At night and during the weekend, this can be done at reduced power.
 For sanitary facilities with windows, continuous ventilation through the windows is sufficient.

 Avoid the spread of covid-19 in the workplace